-The Special Educational Needs Co-Ordinator(SENCO):
+The Special Educational Needs Coordinator:

-- Monitor the effectiveness of the SNAs contribution to the needs of the designated children - Collect and file timetables and Personal Pupil Profiles - Assign roles and specific tasks to each SNA - Assign priority children to each SNA
+- Monitoring the effectiveness of the SNA's contribution to the needs of the designated children - The collection and storing of timetables and Pupil Profiles - Assigning of roles and specific tasks to each SNA. - Assigning of priority children to each SNA.